orangekiwi-io/pdf_composer/README.md

 ### PDF output destination
 Generated PDFs are saved to an output destination directory relative to your project root.

+For example, `my_pdf_instance.set_output_directory("output_pdfs")`.
 If no output destination is set, then PDFs will be saved in a directory called `pdf_composer_pdfs`.
 This stops the root of your project being littered with generated PDFs.
 Nice and tidy.

 ### PDF versions
-Currently only the latest two versions of the PDF specifications are supported (and encouraged), namely versions 1.7 and 2.0.
+Currently only the latest two versions of the PDF specifications are supported (and encouraged), namely versions `1.7` and `2.0`.

-If not PDF version is set, then version 1.7 is used by default.
+For example, `my_pdf_instance.set_pdf_version(PDFVersion::V2_0)`.
+If no PDF version is set, then version `1.7` is used by default.

 **NOTE:** This is not to be confused with the version/edition of the PDF itself.
 That is something for you to decide (and maybe set as a YAML value for inclusion as a PDF Dictionary entry, see below for more information).